Learn how to install, configure, and use getmcp to manage MCP servers across all AI applications.

 npx @getmcp/cli add <server>Here are the most common CLI commands:

-# Install a server into all detected AI apps
+# Install a server by official ID

 npx @getmcp/cli add github